themosis/documentation/routing.md

 }));
 ```

+This route doesn't redirect the user to a HTTPS page.
+This route is only triggered if the current request is secure and using the HTTPS protocol.

 > If you save asset URL in custom fields and using them by calling the `Meta` class, they will be auto-converted to their `https` equivalent.

 4. The Globals
 --------------

-By default, anonymous functions and controller methods have as parameters the globals `post` and `wp_query`.
+By default, anonymous functions and controller methods have as arguments the globals `post` and `wp_query`.

 If you need them, you can grab them like so: